Compare Small Business Loans

 The 7(a) loan is the SBA's flagship loan program.
 There are several types of 7(a) loans available, including Standard 7(a) loans up to $5 million for general business expenses and 7(a) Express loans up to $1 million (through Oct.
 31, 2021) for urgent funding needs.
 After Oct.
 31, 2021, SBA Express loans will once again be capped at $350,000.

-The 7(a) program recently expanded to incorporate the Paycheck Protection Program, the emergency loan program for businesses impacted by the COVID-19 pandemic.
-PPP loans are available up to $10 million with the ability to be fully or partially forgiven.
-The maximum interest rate on PPP loans is 1% and repayment terms span five years with the option to defer payment for six months.
-Congress extended the PPP application deadline to March 31, 2021.
+The 7(a) program expanded in 2020 to incorporate the Paycheck Protection Program, the emergency loan program for businesses impacted by the COVID-19 pandemic.
+PPP loans are no longer available, but business owners were able to borrow up to $10 million and receive full or partial forgiveness.
+For any amount not forgiven, the maximum interest rate is 1% and repayment terms span five years with the option to defer payment for six months.

 PPP loans are separate from the SBA’s Economic Injury Disaster Loan (EIDL), which is not forgivable but comes with the possibility of an advance up to $10,000 that does not need to be repaid.
 Small businesses may apply for an EIDL through Dec.
 31, 2021, for funding up to $2 million which may be repaid over 30 years with payments deferred for the first year.
 The maximum interest rate for a small business is 3.75%.
 Nonprofits pay a maximum rate of 2.75%.